Dr Isabel Castanho

 RILD Building Level 4

-Isabel Castanho originally graduated in Biomedical Laboratory Sciences in the Polytechnic Institute of Porto, spending part of her final year in the Metropolia University of Applied Sciences in Helsinki.
+Isabel Castanho originally graduated in Biomedical Laboratory Sciences at the Polytechnic Institute of Porto, spending part of her final year at the Metropolia University of Applied Sciences in Helsinki.

-Isabel took a second degree in Applied Biology in the University of Minho.
-She also completed a Master’s degree in Health Sciences in the same university, having developed her thesis in the Neuroscience Research Domain of the Life and Health Sciences Research Institute under supervision of Dr Tiago Gil Oliveira, with a particular interest on the role of lipid signalling pathways in hippocampus functioning.
+Isabel took a second degree in Applied Biology at the University of Minho.
+She also completed a Master’s degree in Health Sciences at the same university, having developed her thesis in the Neuroscience Research Domain of the Life and Health Sciences Research Institute under supervision of Dr Tiago Gil Oliveira.
+During her Master's degree she investigated the role of lipid signalling pathways in hippocampus functioning.